briansteeleca/bms-portfolio-grid/README.md

 ## What is this?

-This is a custom Beaver Builder module (based on the native Beaver Builder module) that displays posts as a filterable, flip-card grid.
+This is a custom Beaver Builder module (based on the native Beaver Builder Posts module) that displays posts as a filterable, flip-card grid.

 *This is NOT a product – it was created to meet my needs of a project.
 If it doesn't do what you require, you're welcome to fork it, grab the code and modify it to your liking, or even download and delete it just for something to do.*